Omnikar/render-3d/README.md

 This is my WIP attempt at implementing a 3D renderer.

-The code is a bit disorganized at the moment.

 ## Usage

 Build and run, I recommend in release mode.